 Addressing community input and project involvement, or any concerns that the general public might have.

-Investigate and develop an efficient energy plan.
+Investigate and develop an efficient energy plan (solar, wind and steam).

 Mountain view from downtown Valdez